 An Object Identifier (OID) is an extensively used identification mechanism jointly developed by ITU-T and ISO/IEC for naming any type of object, concept, or “thing” with a globally unambiguous name.
-(More information about OIDs can be found at www.oid-info.com)
+More information about OIDs can be found at www.oid-base.com.

 There are three well-known notations for OIDs: